Curtin-Timescales-of-Mineral-Systems/LeadLoss/README.md

 ![Building](https://github.com/MatthewDaggitt/LeadLoss/workflows/Python%20executable/badge.svg)

-A program for reconstructing the ages of samples that have undergone lead loss.
+A program for estimating the most likely time of lead loss from discordant zircon samples.

 #### Standalone executables

-Standalone executables for Ubuntu, Windows and MacOS are available [here](https://github.com/MatthewDaggitt/LeadLoss/releases).
+Standalone executables for Windows and MacOS are available [here](https://github.com/MatthewDaggitt/LeadLoss/releases).
 These should be downloadable and runnable without any further action.